"College Now" Dual Enrollment Program

 - Cost savings for college credit

 - Access to college resources such as clubs & activities, tutoring, fitness center, library services, disability services, and more.

-Please note: By submitting an application to the College Now program, it is not guaranteed that students will be registered into a course, as there are limited seats per course section available to enroll dual enrollment students.
+Please note: submission of an application to the College Now program, is not a guarantee that students will be registered into a course, as there are limited seats per course section available to enroll dual enrollment students.
 Completed applications are reviewed on a first-come, first-served basis.

 In order to be eligible to apply to the program, students must meet the following criteria: